-- an initial public offering price of \$10.00 per share; - that we do not issue any shares of our common stock or preferred stock, or options or warrants, and that no options or warrants lapse, subsequent to March 29, 2003; - that the underwriters do not exercise their over-allotment option; and - the number of shares of our common stock that will be outstanding immediately after this offering also includes 43,166 shares of common stock issuable upon exercise of options outstanding at March 29, 2003 with a weighted average exercise price of \$3.92 per share.
-These options will be exercised by two selling stockholders, and the shares purchased through these exercises will be sold in this offering.
+- that the underwriters do not exercise their over-allotment option; and - the number of shares of our common stock that will be outstanding immediately after this offering also includes 55,333 shares of common stock issuable upon exercise of options outstanding at March 29, 2003 with a weighted average exercise price of \$4.27 per share.
+These options will be exercised by three selling stockholders, and the shares purchased through these exercises will be sold in this offering.